fable-compiler/Fable/docs/compiling.md

 > Options in the CLI have preference over the config file.

-There are a couple of options exclusive for `fableconfig.json`.
+There are some options exclusive for `fableconfig.json`.

 * **scripts**: Commands that should be executed during specific phases of compilation.
   Currently only `postbuild` is accepted.
 For example, if you want to run tests defined in the npm `package.json` file you can write.

 ```json
 {